chanhoeom/chanhoEom.github.io/_pages/about.md

 * Device and Method for Estimating Depth of Monocular Video
 *10-2019-0156863, Jun.
 2021.
 (Registration)*

-* Person re-identification apparatus and method
+* Person Re-identification Apparatus and Method
 *10-2019-0104887, Mar.
 2021.
 (Registration)*

 # Experience